 With such stock, a S Corp might allow for investment from an angel investor or two, but VCs will still prefer a corporation.

-Corporations require corporate bylaws, a board, recorded meeting minutes, etc. And, you’ll pay corporate tax rates since your income won’t pass-through to your personal income as it would under a LLC or S Corp.
+Corporations require corporate bylaws, a board, recorded meeting minutes, etc. Always use a meeting minutes template to keep a better track of the essential information!
+And, you’ll pay corporate tax rates since your income won’t pass-through to your personal income as it would under a LLC or S Corp.

 C Corps also protect the personal assets of founders and shareholders.
 Another benefit of a Corporation is that you can grant investors (particularly Venture Capital firms and accelerators/incubators) preferred stock options – which, in addition to a solid valuation, is most likely what they’ll want.
 Preferred stock is kind of like a hybrid of a stock and a bond – it offers a better prediction of income for holders.